Map

 | Save as Account | Variant is Google Search.
 Creates an Account from the place data. |

 | Add to Layer | Variant is Google Search.
-Persists the place as a real point on a chosen Bytes-mode layer. |
+Saves the place as a point on a Bytes-mode layer. |

 | Google Maps | Variant is Google Search and a place_id is present.
 Opens the place on Google Maps. |